erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-2.md

 Author: [Erik Lönroth](http://eriklonroth.wordpress.com)

 ## What you will learn
-Building on (Build a quick charm as a subordinate (Quick charm part 1/2) we will turn our charm into a "subordinate" charm so we can piggy-back on already deployed charms.
-This will allow us to extend charms easily.
+Building on the previous part of this tutorial, we will turn our charm into a "subordinate" charm.
+This allows us to add our functionality to already deployed charms on servers.

 * You will learn about subordinate charms.
-* You will learn how to implement hooks that triggers on "relations" getting formed on specific interfaces.
+* You will learn how to implement hooks that triggers charms getting joined on specific interfaces.
 * You will learn about the interface; [juju-info].

 ## Preparation
-You should have done the tutorial: Quick charm (part 1/2)
+* You should have completed [Quick charm (part 1/2)](tutorial-quick-charm-part-1.md).
+* You should have read about [juju relations].

 ## A subordinate charm

 You should pay some attention to the "relation-name-relation-" prefix for some of the hooks above.

- will implement the juju-info-relation-joined" which an implicit relation which is always present in juju charms.
+Will implement the juju-info-relation-joined" which an implicit relation which is always present in juju charms.
 (Read more about [implicit relations] here).

 To let our charm piggy-back on other charms, we need to turn our charm into a subordinate.
 This is handy, since we can deploy an already existing charm, and use our subordinate to "tweak" it to test somehting without changing the primary charm.